No yeast, no problem! With only a couple of ingredients, you can make these super easy flavourful Air Fryer Bagels at home!

 What You’ll Need To Make Bagels in the Air Fryer

-- baking powder
+- baking powder — to help the bagel rise.

-- salt
+- salt — just a pinch

-- seasoning of choice: Everything Bagel Seasoning
+- seasoning of choice: Everything Bagel Seasoning.

 How to Make Bagels in the Air Fryer